ysantalla/angularWebAPI/README.md

-# CyberPlus Angular-WebAPI project
+# Angular-WebAPI project

-This repository contains Web App built on Angular 7 that interacts with WebAPI which has MySQL database
+This repository contains Web App built on Angular 7 that interacts with WebAPI in .Net Core which has MySQL database

 ## Getting Started